THE RESEARCH

 Various investigations have highlighted the role of photomodulation in cell migration, proliferation and differentiation as well as in the regulation of inflammation.

-Article published: Validation of the action of LEDs on the speed of neurite growth of sensory neurons : in axotomy conditions, the speed of neurite growth obtained after LED stimulation has reached a threshold never equaled in the articles available in the literature.
+Published article: Validation of the action of LEDs on the neuritic growth velocity of sensory neurons : under axotomy conditions, the neuritic growth velocity obtained after LED stimulation reached a threshold never equaled in the articles available in the literature.

 Transition before the application of stimulation protocols in the clinic; the investigations set up have made it possible to validate on more integrated models, the various results obtained at the cellular scale.